ideaplexus/TokenServer-nodejs/streamer-page/README.md

     # build for production with minification
     npm run build
     ```
-3. Your default browser should open and display the sample application, as shown here.
+3. Your default browser should open and display the sample application.
     **Note:** In some cases, you may need to open a browser and enter `http://localhost:8080` as the URL.

 ## Resources

+- For potential issues, take a look at our [FAQ](https://docs.agora.io/cn/faq) first
+- Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
+- Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use case
+- Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
-- You can find full API document at [Document Center](https://docs.agora.io/en/)
+- You can find full API documentation at [Document Center](https://docs.agora.io/en/)
+- If you encounter problems during integration, you can ask question in [Stack Overflow](https://stackoverflow.com/questions/tagged/agora.io)
-- You can file bugs about this demo at [issue](https://github.com/AgoraIO/Advanced-Interactive-Broadcasting/issues)
+- You can file bugs about this sample at [issue](https://github.com/AgoraIO/Basic-Video-Broadcasting/issues)

 ## License